widelang/draft/README.md

 </html>
 ```

-Welcome to a Web-first **Intent-Oriented Programming**.
+Welcome to **Intent-Oriented Programming**.

-Wide is a symbol-based, declarative, paradigm-unifying programming language designed to feel natural, composable, and deeply readable.
+Wide is a symbol-based, declarative, paradigm-unifying programming language designed to feel natural, composable, and deeply readable just using symbols you already know.

 It doesn't have keywords (at least not for aliased types).